karimarttila/karimarttila.github.io/_posts/2019-03-11-comparing-simple-aws-and-azure-infrastructure-demos.md

 ### Overall Infrastructure as Code Solutions

-I used [Terraform](https://www.terraform.io/) in both AWS and Azure demonstrations as an IaC tool (see also my previous blog post “[How to Create Infrastructure as Code for AWS and Azure](https://medium.com/@kari.marttila/how-to-create-infrastructure-as-code-for-aws-and-azure-ab0a5ddecc06)”).
+I used [Terraform](https://www.terraform.io/) in both AWS and Azure demonstrations as an IaC tool (see also my previous blog post [How to Create Infrastructure as Code for AWS and Azure]({% post_url 2019-02-28-how-to-create-infrastructure-as-code-for-aws-and-azure %}).
 Even though the demonstrations target different public clouds you can and should modularize the Terraform code according the same best practices:

 **Environment parameters**.
 In the envs folders we host the various environments.
 In this demonstration we have only the dev environment, but this folder could have similar environment parameterizations for qa, perf, prod environments etc. If you look at both solutions you find that the dev.tf files in both sides are pretty similar: first there is the Terraform backend definition, then locals definitions and finally we call the env-def module injecting the parameter values of this environment.